justinnoor/pfhowto/README.md

 Now we can call the variable names in our rules, i.e., `$tcp_services`.

-Our previous rules now look like this:
+Our previous filter rules will now look like this:
 ```
 pass out proto tcp to port $tcp_services
 pass out proto udp to port $udp_services
 pass inet proto icmp icmp-type $icmp4_messages
 ```

 Next we implement a *table*, which is similar to a *macro*, but designed to hold groups of IP addresses.
 Let's create a *table* for non-routable IP addresses, which often play a role in *denial of service attacks (DOS)*.
-Our droplet should not send or receive packets to or from these IP addresses.
-In our *table* we use the IP addresses specified in [RFC6890](https://tools.ietf.org/html/rfc6890), which defines special-purpose IP address registries.
+Our droplet should not send or receive packets to-or-from these IP addresses.
+In our table we use the IP addresses specified in [RFC6890](https://tools.ietf.org/html/rfc6890), which defines special-purpose IP address registries.

 Add the table:
 ```